demessiee/node-express-intro/Unit-2B.md

 If done correctly, the command line prompt should switch to a >.

-To see a list of useful commands run :
+To see a list of useful commands, run :

 ```
 help